Est. time: 20 min.

 We’ll start with a short activity.
 If your birth year is an odd number (such as 1981), take Version A. If you were born in an even-numbered year, please take Version B. Click below to make your selection.

 Negotiation is a matter of give and take.
-To get what you want from another party, you typically must surrender something of value to them.
-In any proposal you make, your benefits must outweigh the costs.
-It will be acceptable to the other side only if it is also net positive, of course, from their point of view.
-It turns out, however, that many of us are not very good at making those calculations.
-At the very least, we aren’t consistent.
+To get what you want from another party, you typically must grant something of value to them.
+With any proposal you make, the benefits must outweigh the costs.
+Likewise, it will be acceptable to the other side only if it is also net positive for them, as well.
+It turns out, however, that many people aren’t very good at making those calculations.
+At the very least, they aren’t consistent.

 How could that be?
-It’s not that people born in even years think very differently than those born in odd ones.
+You were asked to take Version A or B, according to your birth year.
+But it’s not that people born in even years think very differently than those born in odd ones.
 It’s only because the wording of the questions everyone saw varied somewhat.
 Here are both versions: